 - Steep learning curve.

-- The cloud variant doesn’t have all the features as that of the Windows variant.
+- The cloud variant doesn’t have all the features as the Windows variant.

-GIF, HTML, JPG, PDF, and PNG are some of the various formats that the Infogram allows finalized visualizations to be exported into.
-The visualization tool features a WYSIWYG editor that converts user data into infographics suitable for embedding, publishing, and sharing.
+GIF, HTML, JPG, PDF, and PNG are some of the popular formats that Infogram allows finalized visualizations to be exported into.
+The data visualization tool features a WYSIWYG editor that converts user data into infographics suitable for embedding, publishing, and sharing.

 Infogram is also available as a WordPress plugin that further eases the process of embedding visualizations in WordPress-based websites.
 The visualization tool is available as both free and paid – Pro, Business, Team, and Enterprise – versions.